Expert Disability Housing Advisory Panel

 - a broad range of ages.

-The Minister for Housing will be invited to attend a panel meeting twice a year.
+The Minister for Housing and Public Works is invited to attend a panel meeting twice a year.

-The panel will also provide quarterly updates to the Minister along with a publicly available annual report.
+The panel provide quarterly updates to the Minister along with a publicly available annual report.

 Panel members